QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

     This class simulates length T transitional path of a economy in response to a fiscal policy change given its initial steady state.
-The transitional path is found by employing a fixed point algorithm that and uses equilibrium conditions.
+The transitional path is found by employing a fixed point algorithm to satisfy the equilibrium conditions.

     """